IBM-EPBL/IBM-Project-18912-1659691292/README.md

 Category: Cloud App Development

 ## Introduction:
 NewsTracker is a fullstack web application which allows users to register along with their favourite topics, upon login the app displays the news based on the user’s interest.
-The news displayed in the app is based on the [Newscatcher API](https://rapidapi.com/newscatcher-api-newscatcher-api-default/api/newscatcher/)from [Rapid API](https://rapidapi.com/hub) site.This project is done for [IBM smartinternz](https://careereducation.smartinternz.com/) on the basis of a course by Anna University.
+The news displayed in the app is based on the [Newscatcher API](https://rapidapi.com/newscatcher-api-newscatcher-api-default/api/newscatcher/) from [Rapid API](https://rapidapi.com/hub) site.This project is done for [IBM smartinternz](https://careereducation.smartinternz.com/) on the basis of a course by Anna University.

 ## FrontEnd:
 - HTML